BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 # Nexus configuration

 Nexus Delta service can be highly customized using @link:[configuration file(s)](https://github.com/BlueBrain/nexus/tree/$git.branch$/delta/app/src/main/resources){ open=new }.
-Many things can be adapted to your deployment needs: port where the service is running, timeouts, the database you decide to support, pagination defaults, etc.
+Many things can be adapted to your deployment needs: port where the service is running, timeouts, pagination defaults, etc.

 There are 3 ways to modify the default configuration:

 - Setting the env variable `DELTA_EXTERNAL_CONF` which defines the path to a HOCON file.
-The configuration keys that are defined here can be overriden by the other methods.
+The configuration keys that are defined here can be overridden by the other methods.
 - Using JVM properties as arguments when running the service: -D`{property}`.
 For example: `-Dapp.http.interface="127.0.0.1"`.
 - Using @link:[FORCE_CONFIG_{property}](https://github.com/lightbend/config#user-content-optional-system-or-env-variable-overrides){ open=new }
   environment variables.
 In order to enable this style of configuration, the JVM property `-Dconfig.override_with_env_vars=true` needs to be set.
 Once set, a configuration flag can be overridden.
 For example: `CONFIG_FORCE_app_http_interface="127.0.0.1"`.

 In terms of JVM pool memory allocation, we recommend setting the following values to the `JAVA_OPTS`environment variable: `-Xms4g -Xmx4g`.
-The recommended values should be changed accordingly with the usage of Nexus Delta, the nomber of projects and the resources/schemas size.
+The recommended values should be changed accordingly with the usage of Nexus Delta, the number of projects and the resources/schemas size.

 In order to successfully run Nexus Delta there is a minimum set of configuration flags that need to be specified

 ## Http configuration

-@link:[This section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L9){ open=new } of the configuration defines the binding address and port where the service will be listening.
+@link:[The `http` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L11){ open=new } of the configuration defines the binding address and port where the service will be listening.

 The configuration flag `akka.http.server.parsing.max-content-length` can be used to control the maximum payload size allowed for Nexus Delta resources.
 This value applies to all posted resources except for files.

-## Database configuration

-Since 1.5.0 Nexus Delta comes in two database flavours: postgres or cassandra.
-The configuration flag `app.database.flavour` is used to select the flavour.

-### Cassandra configuration
+### Postgres configuration

-@link:[This section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L64){ open=new } of the configuration defines the cassandra specific configuration (username, password, contact points, etc).

-Before running Nexus Delta, the keyspace defined on the configuration `app.database.cassandra.keyspace` must be present along with the expected tables.
-However, one can let Nexus Delta automatically create keyspaces and tables using the following configuration parameters: `app.database.cassandra.keyspace-autocreate=true` and `app.database.cassandra.tables-autocreate=true`.
+@link:[The `database` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L23){ open=new } of the configuration defines the postgres specific configuration.
+As Nexus Delta uses three separate pools ('read', 'write', 'streaming'), it is recommended to set the host, port, database name, username, and password via the `app.defaults.database` field, as it will apply to all pools.
+It is however possible to accommodate more advanced setups by configuring each pool separately by changing the `app.database.{read|write|streaming}` fields.
+The pool size can also be set using the `app.defaults.database.access.pool-size` setting for all pools, or individually for each pool.

 @@@ note { .warning }

-Auto creation of the keyspace and tables is included as a development convenience and should never be used in production.
-Cassandra does not handle concurrent schema migrations well and if every Akka node tries to create the schema at the same time you’ll get column id mismatch errors in Cassandra.
+A default Postgres deployment will limit the number of connections to 100 by default, unless configured otherwise.
+See the @link:[Postgres Connection and Authentication documentation](https://www.postgresql.org/docs/current/runtime-config-connection.html){ open=new }.

 @@@

-There are many other configuration parameters to customize the behaviour of the cassandra driver (timeouts, intervals, etc).
-These can be be found in the @link:[application-cassandra.conf](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/application-cassandra.conf){ open=new } file.
-One of the most relevant among these settings is: `akka.persistence.cassandra.events-by-tag.first-time-bucket`.
-Its value must be the date-time of the first event stored in Nexus Delta in the format YYYYMMDDTHH:MM.

-### Postgres configuration

-@link:[This section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L43){ open=new } of the configuration defines the postgres specific configuration (username, password, host, etc).

-Before running Nexus Delta, the @link:[expected tables](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/sourcing/src/main/resources/scripts/postgres/postgres-tables.ddl){ open=new } should be created.
-However, one can let Nexus Delta automatically them using the following configuration parameters: `app.database.postgres.tables-autocreate=true`
+Before running Nexus Delta, the @link:[expected tables](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/sourcing-psql/src/main/resources/scripts/schema.ddl){ open=new } should be created.
+If you are running the Jira plugin, the @link:[Jira token table](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/plugins/jira/src/main/resources/scripts/postgres/jira_table.ddl){ open=new } should also be created.

+It is possible to let Nexus Delta automatically create them using the following configuration parameters: `app.database.tables-autocreate=true`.

+@@@ note { .warning }

+Auto creation of tables is included as a development convenience and should be avoided in production.

+@@@

 # RDF parser

-The underlying @link:[Apache Jena](https://jena.apache.org/) parser used to validate incoming data is @link:[now configurable](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L84) to enable different levels of strictness.
+The underlying @link:[Apache Jena](https://jena.apache.org/) parser used to validate incoming data is @link:[now configurable using the `json-ld-api` field](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L49) to enable different levels of strictness.

 ## Service account configuration